What You’ll Learn 🎯

 Time cut marker

-We can now assign the Marker channels to a Recorder widget.
+We can now assign the Marker Channels to a Recorder Widget.

 X and Y cut markers

-accelerometer/Order waterfall:
+accelerometer/Order Waterfall:

-X axis: Orders = 15
+X-axis: Orders = 15

-Y axis: Speed = 100 rpm
+Y-axis: Speed = 100 rpm

-accelerometer/FFT waterfall:
+accelerometer/FFT Waterfall:

-X axis: Frequency = 4000
+X-axis: Frequency = 4000

-Y axis: Speed = 100
+Y-axis: Speed = 100

 X and Y harmonic cut markers

-For our channel, accelerometer/Order waterfall, the positions will be:
+For our channel (accelerometer/Order Waterfall), the positions will be:

-X axis: Orders = 5
+X-axis: Orders = 5

-Y axis: Speed = 40 rpm
+Y-axis: Speed = 40 rpm

-We will be looking at the first 4 orders.
+We will observe the first four orders.

 Page 1 of 16